BriChavez/test3/README.md

 test: it will output all numbers until the inputted one with the correct numbers replaced.
 code: numbers
 expected output: beep,boop,wont you be my neighbor?,4"

+Discribe: input

+Test: it will create a form for the user to input a number
+Code: input
+Expected Output: "any number"